DanielKinsman/security-for-the-lazy/readme.md

 * full disk encryption using truecrypt (windows) dm-crypt (Linux)
 * backup using [amanda](http://www.amanda.org/) or the like
 * boot from a [tails](https://tails.boum.org/) livecd/usb for super sensitive stuff, and when travelling
+* use textsecure and redphone from [Whisper Systems](https://whispersystems.org/) to encrypt your sms and calls on Android
+* [make your dog a tinfoil hat](http://voices.yahoo.com/how-tin-foil-hat-dog-579036.html) to protect it from [PIN stealing EEG machines](http://www.wired.com/threatlevel/2012/08/brainwave-hacking/)

 About this document
 ===================